loveencounterflow/coffee-script/README.md

 **Note: You will need NodeJS version ≥ 0.11.2 to use `yield`.
 The `bin/coffee` executable sets the V8 `--harmony` command line flag so you don't have to.
-If this should break things, consider changing that to `--harmony-generators`.** (Note: as `--harmony_proxies` is also implicitly by `--harmony`, you can experiment how ES6 Proxies help dealing with iterating over generated values).
+If this should break things, consider changing that to `--harmony-generators`.**

-CoffyScript is as yet experimental–a quick hack of the CoffeeScript grammar.
-You should probably not use it to control a space rocket.
+CoffyScript is as yet **experimental**–a quick hack of the CoffeeScript grammar. **You should probably not use it to control a space rocket.**

-*Currently, the focus is on getting generators right in NodeJS; other targets–most importantly Firefox (which does not fully comply with ES6 generator specs)–are **not** supported.*
+Currently, the focus is on getting generators right in NodeJS; other targets–most importantly Firefox (which does not fully comply with ES6 generator specs)–are *not* supported.

 ES6 also specifies `yield*`, which corresponds to Python's `yield from` construct.
 However, if you try to use that in NodeJS 0.11.2, you're bound to witness the Longest.
 Stacktrace.
-Ever., so don't use it just yet.
+Ever. from deep inside of NodeJS, so don't do that.

 ## Syntax